The Gene of AI: Anime

 An anime television series adaptation was announced on December 8, 2022.
 It is produced by Madhouse and directed by Yuzo Sato, with scripts written by Ryunosuke Kingetsu, character designs handled by Kei Tsuchiya, who also serves as chief animation director, and music composed by Takashi Ohmama and Natsumi Tabuchi.
-The series is set to premiere in July 2023.
+The series aired from July 8 to September 30, 2023, on the Animeism programming block on MBS and other affiliates.
+The opening theme song is "No Frontier" by Aile The Shota, while the ending theme song is "Wasurenagusa" (勿忘草) by Greeeen.
+Crunchyroll streamed the series outside East Asia.
+Muse Communication has licensed the series in Southeast Asia.

+Episodes

 Reception

-AI no Idenshi was ranked 14th in the 2017 edition of Takarajimasha's Kono Manga ga Sugoi! list of top manga for male readers.
+The Gene of AI was ranked 14th in the 2017 edition of Takarajimasha's Kono Manga ga Sugoi! list of top manga for male readers.
 In 2018, the series won the Excellence Award in the manga division of the 21st Japan Media Arts Festival Awards.